 How to get to Anafiotika Plaka

 Continue on to Stratonos street, until you see some steps on your left hand side, heading up.
-If you are in doubt, you are probably there.
-Quite often, there is a street musician sitting around playing the bouzouki.
-Climb the stairs, and you will find yourself right in the middle of a Greek island!
+There may be a street musician sitting there, playing the bouzouki.
+Climb the stairs, and you will find yourself right on a Greek island!

 Walk around, and take in the details and the views.
 Quite often, you may come across a staircase which will look like a dead end.
 Try it – it might lead you somewhere new!